Insurance and cancer

 Charge you a higher premium

 If you have a medical condition, life insurance or health insurance might cost more.
-This is because the insurer may increase the premium to match the increase in risk.
+This is because the insurer may charge higher premiums to cover the risk.

 -